natelgrw/amax_models/data/README.md

-# AMAX-1 Table of Molecular Desciptors
+# AMAX-1 Tables of Molecular Desciptors

-Each molecule - solvent combination contains two sets of calculated molecular descriptors: one for the target molecule, and one for the solvent.
+Each compound–solvent combination in AMAX-1 is represented by two distinct sets of calculated descriptors:

+Compound descriptors capture detailed structural, electronic, and topological features of the molecule, computed using both PaDEL-Descriptor and RDKit.

+Solvent descriptors focus on physicochemical properties relevant to solvent effects in UV-Vis absorption, including parameters like polarity, hydrogen-bonding capacity, and dielectric behavior.

+The combined feature vector typically includes between 900–1000 descriptors per data point, enabling fine grained learning of structure–property relationships.
+Descriptor calculation scripts and metadata are provided to support reproducibility and allow recalculation or extension for new compounds or solvents.

 ## Topological Descriptors